ArvindYadav7/PMTPred/README.md

 **Input File:** User must have to provide input fasta file of protein sequence.
 The fasta file may have one or more sequences in standard fasta format.

-**Output File:** Program will save result in CSV format in working direcory, it will be stored in Output.csv.
+**Output File:** Program will save result in CSV format as Output.csv in your working directory.

 **Datasets:** All datasets used in this study can be downloaded from: http://bioinfoindia.org/PMTPred/